juanarean/the-joke-project/README.md

 Regharding the decision on handeling pagination, sorting and filtering on the back-end, I think is the correct approach in my experience.
 Another way could have been to retrieve all jokes from the Back-end onMount and the let the `DataTable` component handle everything.
 But often in a real-life project the data is huge or it has to be processed in some form and it's not good idea for performance to load the Front-end with all that data.

 ## Code Explanation

+##Root project
+In the root folder of this project you'll see a package.json that installs a node utility package called [pm2](https://www.npmjs.com/package/pm2).
+I use this to handle several process when I need to serve more than one project like the two we have here, the Back-end and the Front-end.
+For pm2 to execute all the process they have to be defined in the [ecosystem.config.js](https://github.com/juanarean/the-joke-project/blob/main/ecosystem.config.js)
+So with `pm2 start` all processes start running and with `pm2 delete all` all the processes stop and clear cache.
+It's just an easy way to start everything with one command.

 ### Back-end
 As I sayd before I used the recomended API prooject for the exercise and add then endpoint I needed: